ITVRoC/espeleo_return/README.md

 The following parameters are found in the file parameters.yaml, inside the directory espeleo_return/config:
 - d_displacement_limit: Minimum variance in the position of the robot to record the new position.
 - d_tolerance: Tolerance between the final point of stop set by the array and the actual position of the robot.
-- d_return: Distance stored in the array in meters.
+- d_return: Maximum distance to return, stored in the array in meters.
+- d_intermediate: Intermediate distance to return repeatedly.
+- comms_interface_enable: Interface used to control the communication state in simulations.
+- odometry: Topic used to obtain information about the position of the robot.
-- child_frame_id: Name of the transform which contains the robot pose.
+- child_frame_id: Transform which contains the robot pose.

+There is also another .yaml file, control_params.yaml, to adjust parameters of the vec_field_control.py script used to control the robot once it has lost communication.
+For more details about these parameters, check the espeleo_control package.